qiang1981cn/devsecops-neuvector/docs/part-2.md

 Before we begin to configure Github & Jenkins, let's look at our lab environment.

-NOTE: Make sure Jenkins, Anchore, and Sonarqube installation has been completed as per final step of Part 1.
+NOTE: Make sure Jenkins, Neuvector, and Sonarqube installation has been completed as per final step of Part 1.

 1) Ensure you are on your local workstation/machine Terminal where we have our git repo cloned.

 2) Run the command below to show your current lab environment.
 This shows you all information you need to configure your Jenkins in this section.

 ```
-./show-mylab-env.sh
+./show-my-lab-env.sh
 ```

 Sample output below.